-S. Long and D. Spurlock, "Meeting the Needs of Employers and Students: Implications of Global Business Trends and Changing Student Characteristics for Engineering and Engineering Management Programs," Proceedings of the 39th ASEE Midwest Section Meeting (2004, Pittsburg, KS), American Society for Engineering Education (ASEE), Jan 2004.
+S. Long and D. Spurlock, "Meeting the Needs of Employers and Students: Implications of Global Business Trends and Changing Student Characteristics for Engineering and Engineering Technology Programs," Proceedings of the 39th ASEE Midwest Section Meeting (2004, Pittsburg, KS), American Society for Engineering Education (ASEE), Jan 2004.

 39th ASEE Midwest Section Meeting (2004: Sep.
 20-Oct.
 1, Pittsburg, KS)